improvisec/recursive-ir-tools-release/docs/source/ual_parser/usage/extraction.rst

 ==========

-Stored audit logs can be extracted from the databse using the ual_parser.
-All data are de-duplicated already as previously mentioned, and with added geo-location information.
+Stored audit logs can be extracted from the databse using the UAL Investigator.
+All data are de-duplicated already, and with added geo-location information.

 The following screenshot shows logs being extracted from one of the databases present.
 The extraction process is lightning-quick as database entries are memory mapped in the LMDB database.